haf/expecto/README.md

 open global.PerfUtil

 module Types =
   type Y = { a : string; b : int }

 type Serialiser =
   inherit ITestable
   abstract member Serialise<'a> : 'a -> unit

 type MySlowSerialiser() =
   interface ITestable with
     member x.Name = "Slow Serialiser"
   interface Serialiser with
     member x.Serialise _ =
       System.Threading.Thread.Sleep(30)

 type FastSerialiser() =
   interface ITestable with
     member x.Name = "Fast Serialiser"
   interface Serialiser with
     member x.Serialise _ =
       System.Threading.Thread.Sleep(10)

 type FastSerialiserAlt() =
   interface ITestable with
     member x.Name = "Fast Serialiser Alt"
   interface Serialiser with
     member x.Serialise _ =
      System.Threading.Thread.Sleep(20)

-let alts : Serialiser list = [ FastSerialiser(); FastSerialiserAlt() ]
+let alts : Serialiser list =
+  [ FastSerialiser()
+    FastSerialiserAlt() ]
-let subj = MySlowSerialiser() :> Serialiser
+let subj =
+  MySlowSerialiser() :> Serialiser

 open Types

-let normal_serlialisation : PerfTest<Serialiser> list = [
+let normalSerialisation : PerfTest<Serialiser> list =
-    perfTest "serialising string" <| fun s ->
+  [ perfTest "serialising string" <| fun s ->
       s.Serialise("wowowow")
     perfTest "serialising record" <| fun s ->
       s.Serialise { a = "hello world"; b = 42 }
   ]

 [<Tests>]
 let tests =
-    testList "performance comparison tests" [
+  testList "performance tests" [
-        testPerfImpls "implementations of Serialiser" subj alts normal_serlialisation testPerfHistory "historical MySlowSerialiser" subj "v1.2.3" normal_serlialisation
+    testPerfImpls "implementations of Serialiser" subj alts normalSerialisation testPerfHistory "historical MySlowSerialiser" subj "v1.2.3" normalSerialisation ]
-    ]
 ```

-This example shows both a comparison performance test between MySlowSerialiser, FastSerialiser and
+This example shows both a comparison performance test between MySlowSerialiser,
-FastSerialiserAlt: `testPerfImpls` and a historical comparison of MySlowSerialiser alone
+FastSerialiser and FastSerialiserAlt: `testPerfImpls` and a historical
-which saves an xml file next to the dll on every run.
+comparison of MySlowSerialiser alone which saves an xml file next to the dll on
+every run.

-You can find detailed docs in the source code of PerfUtil.fs on all parameters and data
+You can find detailed docs in the source code of PerfUtil.fs on all parameters
-structures.
-All things that can be configured with PerfUtil can be configured with the
+and data structures.
+All things that can be configured with PerfUtil can be
-`conf` parameter to `testPerfImplsWithConfig` and `testPerfHistoryWithConfig`.
+configured with the `conf` parameter to `testPerfImplsWithConfig` and
+`testPerfHistoryWithConfig`.

 The functions are discoverable by starting with `testPerf*`.

-Handle the results explicitly by giving a config with a value of `handleResults`.
-Use
+Handle the results explicitly by giving a config with a value of
-that if you want to export the data to e.g. CSV or TSV.
+`handleResults`.
+Use that if you want to export the data to e.g. CSV or TSV.

 ## You're not alone!